Skip to content

 Usage

-To call a service on a SingularityNET platform, the user must be able to deposit funds (AGIX tokens) to the Multi-Party Escrow Smart Contract.
+To call a service on a SingularityNET platform, the user must be able to deposit funds (FET tokens) to the Multi-Party Escrow Smart Contract.
 To deposit these tokens or do any other transaction on the Ethereum blockchain.

 Once you have installed snet-sdk in your current environment, you can import it into your Python script and create an instance of the base sdk class: